has FOURTEEN FINGERS AND FOURTEEN TOES

 - Professor Screweyes from Were Back A Dinosaurs Story.
 True, his left eye is actually a screw buried deep on his eye socket, but the fact that the screw's slit is in a vertical position (instead of in a diagonal or horizontal one) pretty makes it look like the pupil of a snake or a cat.

 - Who Framed Roger Rabbit? has Judge Doom in his Toon form such scary eyes that they could count as Eldritch Abominations.

 - Chase Young from Xiaolin Showdown.

 - Nightmare Moon has glowing cat eyes of doom.

 - Maybe they help her see in the dark?

 - In fact, the four Big Bads here so far all have jacked up eyes.
 Nightmare Moon, see above.
 Discord has red pupils, each a different size.
-Chrysalis has, not one, but two irises in each eye, accompanying the her viper pupils.
+Chrysalis has, not one, but two irises in each eye, accompanying the viper pupils.
 King Sombra has slitted pupils, red irises, green scleras and on top of all that, his eyes emit a purple mist.

 - People who have undergone cataract surgery are often left with keyhole-shaped pupils on the surgical side.

 - A coloboma in the iris can also lead to keyhole-shaped pupils.